SUNET/mediatjanster/README.md

 # SUNET Mediatjänster
 Repository for SUNET mediatjänster
 Code interacting with Zoom and Kaltura API
+The code is open source and no support is given
+You're free to download and change/use according to your needs
 Please contact <media@sunet.se> if you want to contribute